creativescala/krop/docs/src/pages/README.md

 # Krop

 Krop is a Scala 3 web framework.
-It can handle any web application, from APIs to rich user experiences, but it excels at projects where productivity and feature richness are a priority.
-For more, see [our principles](overview/principles.md).
+Its goal is to make it delightful to build delightful web applications.
+It supports every kind of web application, from fast and scalable APIs to rich user experiences.
+It excels at projects where productivity and feature richness are a priority.
+See [our principles](overview/principles.md) for more.

 ## Getting Started